It is already happening, more and more artists are switching from traditional to digital art. The magic of “undo button” is irresistible.

 |Colors||Black and Pistachio|

 |Wireless Support||Yes (Bluetooth)|

-Summary: It is a great product, at prices as cheap as this you get a very capable device from a trusted brand like Wacom which generally lasts for a long time.
+Summary: It is a great product, at prices as cheap as this you get a very capable device from a trusted brand like Wacom which will serve you for a long time.

-It has some of the features like laminated displays which could be only found in higher priced drawing tablets.
+It has features like laminated displays which could be only found in premium display tablets a few years back.

-The Artist 15.6 Pro has a 15.6 Inch Full HD matte display and comes with a stylus with 8192 levels of pressure sensitivity.
-The stylus also has tilt sensitivity up to ±60°, which works well.
+The Artist 15.6 Pro has a 15.6 inch Full HD matte display and comes with a stylus with 8192 levels of pressure sensitivity.
+The stylus also has tilt sensitivity up to ±60°.

 There are eight shortcut buttons on the left side of the tablet.
 All the buttons can be customized to custom shortcuts in driver settings.
 Along with shortcut buttons, you would also find a red roller.